pantheon-systems/terminus-site-clone-plugin/README.md

 You can also pass the argument(s) `--no-database`, `--no-files` and/or `--no-code` to skip cloning one or more items.
 You cannot, however, skip all three as there would be nothing left to clone.

 By default, backups are made on both the source and destination environment before cloning.
 Use `--no-source-backup` and/or `--no-destination-backup` to omit one of both backups.
+If `--no-source-backup` is used, the site will be cloned using the latest database backup, not the current database.

 **Note files and database backups over 500MBs will not work** due to Pantheon import file size limits.
 If your files or database are over 500MB they will need to be [manually migrated](https://pantheon.io/docs/migrate-manual/).